- Feature Links

 - Highway 75

-We want a corridor that will safely serve our community and visitors, offer safe pedestrian use and welcome travelers to our thriving community.
+We're rebuilding a roadway to safely serve our community and visitors, offer safe pedestrian use and welcome travelers to our thriving community.

-We are working with the Iowa DOT on a design that would change Highway 75 in Sioux Center to an enhanced 4-lane roadway.
+We are working with the Iowa DOT to rebuild Highway 75 in Sioux Center as an enhanced 4-lane roadway.
 This design features two lanes of travel in each direction with medians and a center turn lane.

 Construction is slated for 2023-25, with project completion set for 2026.